jmclinn/CSC453-Project/Final Blogpost 2.md

 The original code using Matplotlib can be seen here: https://github.com/jmclinn/CSC453-Project/blob/master/basemap-ex.py

 Once projection mapping is added to our process, we anticipate that it will at most double our execution time which is just half of the time taken by Matplotlib.
-This is because the majority of our processing time is assigning the color values to the dataset point by point, and the projection mapping is a similar process.
+This is because the majority of our processing time involves assigning the color values to the dataset point by point, and the projection mapping is a similar process.

 One added efficiency with our process is the inclusion of data masking within the color mapping.
 In Matplotlib the mask needed to be applied after the dataset was processed and plotted.
 For this data, that added another 30 seconds.